-When your air conditioner is fresh and running properly, you shouldn’t be smelling anything odd.
-Unusual air conditioner noises and odd smells are a sign that something is up.
-If your air conditioner is getting older or you haven’t had maintenance completed within the last year, they can be a sure sign you need skilled air conditioning repair in Fredericksburg.
+When your air conditioner is fresh and working properly, it’s not normal to be smelling anything odd.
+Unexpected air conditioner noises and odd smells are a clue that something is out of whack.
+If your air conditioner is getting older or you haven’t had a tune-up scheduled within the last year, they can be a clear sign you need skilled air conditioning repair in Fredericksburg.

 1. Central Air Conditioner Smells Like Chemicals

 If your air conditioner smells bad when turned on, especially a chemical scent, it isn’t a positive sign.
 You may also report your:

 These sweet, chemical odors are often a clue that your air conditioner is experiencing a refrigerant leak.
 Your system relies on this gas to transfer heat through copper coils, which can crack as time goes on.